boltsparts/BOLTS_archive/doc/freecad/installation.md

 then you are using a older version of python where the importlib library is not included.
 You can get it [here](https://pypi.python.org/pypi/importlib/1.0.2).
 For importlib no convenient installer is available for windows.
 Instructions on how to install a python module without an installer can be found [here](http://docs.python.org/2/install/index.html).

+If you get a message that says

+    uic import failed.
+Make sure that the pyside tools are installed

+then there is a part of the PySide Qt bindings missing.
+For Debian and Ubuntu this is contained in the package pyside-tools.

 If you get different errors, than please try the latest development snapshot.
 If it still does not work, please report that problem.
 There is a number of places where you can do so, a list can be found [on the contribute page](http://jreinhardt.github.io/BOLTS/contribute.html).

 ### Next steps